kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1908</span> University of the Philippines is established in Manila.
 The first batch of students cut classes and stage demonstrations on Taft Avenue shouting "Down with the Aguinaldo-US dictatorship!"

-- <span class=year>1939</span> Severely overestimating the mental capacity of the Indio voter, President Manuel Quezon declares "I would rather have a government run like hell by Filipinos than a government run like heaven by Americans".
+- <span class=year>1939</span> Severely overestimating the mental capacity of the Filipino voter, President Manuel Quezon declares "I would rather have a government run like hell by Filipinos than a government run like heaven by Americans".

 ### Japanese Occupation (1941-1945)

-Japan tries to persuade the Filipinos to join its Greater East Asia Co-Prosperity Sphere alliance by bombing and bayonetting everyone to submission.
+Japan entice the Filipinos to join its Greater East Asia Co-Prosperity Sphere alliance by bombing and bayonetting everyone to submission.

 - <span class=year>1941</span> Japanese troops land in the Philippines, giving the Filipinos their first taste of Hello Kitty toys and hentai porn.
 Filipinos opposed to deviant pornography retreat to Corregidor to make a last stand.